 In this framework, we design and prepare educational projects with a range of contents and formats, for different age groups.
 We work on diverse topics and problems together, motivating students to develop creative, political ideas which include self-awareness.
 Thereby we take care to include voices of marginalized groups and spread democratic and economically fair structures that empower all participants.

 We work with various German and international schools, universities and other educational organizations in and outside of Germany.

-From January 25th until February 16th 2019 DEEP Germany holds a project in a shelter in Cologne, Germany, which takes place over the next four weekends.
-The project titled, ‘All of This is Me’ works with children between 10 and 15 years old who live in the shelter.
-The project encourages participants to reflect on their various identity features thereby shifting the stigmatising attribute ‘refugee’ into the background.
-The aims of this project are to identify their modified living conditions together, to strengthen their self-confidence and to value the plurality of their identities.
+From January 25th until February 16th 2019 DEEP Germany held a project in a shelter in Cologne, Germany, which took place over four weekends.
+The project titled, ‘All of This is Me’ worked with children between 10 and 15 years old who live in the shelter.
+The project encouraged participants to reflect on their various identity features thereby shifting the stigmatising attribute ‘refugee’ into the background.
+The aims of this project were to identify their modified living conditions together, to strengthen their self-confidence and to value the plurality of their identities.

-We are very grateful that the Landesarbeitsgemeinschaft Arbeit Bildung Kultur NRW e.V. funds our project.
+We are very grateful that the Landesarbeitsgemeinschaft Arbeit Bildung Kultur NRW e.V. funded our project.

 Gender-Based-Violence Prevention Workshop